 - Pneumococcal–Pneumococcal vaccine is recommended for persons with a repeat history of pneumonia.

-- Influenza–To reduce student illnesses and absenteeism during the influenza season and to reduce the spread of influenza to and from workers and patients, students are required to be vaccinated in the fall of each year.
+- Influenza–To reduce student illnesses and absenteeism during the influenza season and to reduce the spread of influenza to and from workers and patients, students are required to be vaccinated during flu season.
 Students must follow specific clinical requirements.
 The student must sign a refusal form if not taking the vaccine and have physician documentation of egg allergy.

 - Two step tuberculosis test–A tuberculosis two-step test must be documented followed by an annual one-step.
 The PPD Mantoux is the acceptable test.
 The TB Tine test is not acceptable.
 The date of the tests, who gave and read it and results in millimeters must be documented in millimeters.
 For positive reactors, a negative chest x–ray and negative symptoms must be documented.
 The two–step test is two of the single step skin tests done one to three weeks apart.
 It is recommended in many health care agencies because of the booster phenomenon.
 Students with a positive TB skin test and negative x-ray are highly encouraged to complete a nine month course of treatment.
 This is available free of charge through the Kansas Department of Health and Environment and can be received through Butler College Health Services.